Home » Taking Responsibility Does Not Mean You’re Taking the Blame

 This is where it may get a little sticky for some.
 But we have to take personal ownership of how we allow someone else to treat us.
 Does that mean every time I’m treated badly it’s my fault?
 No. Of course not.
 Does it mean I invite my spouse to treat me badly?
 No.

-But what it does mean is if we are habitually allowing the bad treatment, then that is our responsibility.
+But what it does mean is if we are habitually allowing bad treatment, then that is our responsibility.
 We have to own what we allow.
 It’s like someone once said, “we teach people how they can treat us.”
 Each one of us has to own the boundaries we set and the boundaries we fail to set.

 I own it all